ericrkuo/tron-haskell/README.md

 ### Haskell’s module system
 For our MVP, we can leverage the power of Haskell’s module system by separating our code into different modules like a player module, CPU module, game state module, and more.
 This will lead to a more manageable and less coupled code that can be tested independently and easily modified in the future.

-### Listening to user inputs and UI
+### Packges! - Matrices, listening to user inputs, UI
 Lastly, like every game, we want to add visuals!
-This will naturally lead us to learn and apply some new package/concepts of the language we have not touched before, for example how keyboard events are handled in Haskell and how graphics are rendered.
-Some packages our group has been looking into are Gloss and System.Console.ANSI; we cannot wait to play around with that!
+This will naturally lead us to learn and apply some new package/concepts of the language we have not touched before.
+In addition to the `Data.Matrix` package mentioned in our proof of concept, we are curious to learn how keyboard events are handled in Haskell and how graphics are rendered.
+Some packages our group has been looking into are `Gloss` and `System.Console.ANSI`; we cannot wait to play around with that!

 Make clear:
 + TODO how this builds meaningfully toward your product pitch above, without being nearly as much work,